tiborst/tiborst/README.md

 - 🔭 MSc Psychology
 - 📓 University of Vienna
-- :brain: Interested in Cognitive Psychology & Neuroscience
+- :brain: Interested in Stats and Neuroscience
 - 👨‍💻 MATLAB / R / Python